-high-directionality microphones or Shotgun microphones are the most popular audio options among YouTubers.
+high-directionality microphones or Shotgun microphones are YouTubers’ most popular audio options.

-These mics are simple to attach to your camera and are ideal for vlogging and interviews, whether you’re recording indoors or outside.
+These mics are simple to attach to your camera and ideal for vlogging and interviews, whether indoors or outside.
 When it is closest to the topic, it produces the finest quality.

-That said, the Rode VideoMicPro Shotgun Mic is one of the most excellent shotgun microphones available today.
+The Rode VideoMicPro Shotgun Mic is one of the best shotgun microphones available today.
 Rode’s shotgun mic comes with a Rycote Lyre shock mounting mechanism that isolates the recorded audio from outside influences.

 5. Computer Hardware

-The next critical piece of equipment is the system on which you will edit your YouTube videos.
+The next critical piece of equipment is the system to edit your YouTube videos.

-Therefore, you’ll need to ensure that you’re covered regardless of whether you want something portable like a laptop or you’d like to build a computer piece by piece.
+Therefore, you’ll need to ensure that you’re covered whether you want something portable like a laptop or you’d like to build a computer piece by piece.

 I’ve given the minimal system requirements for a seamless editing experience on your system and suggested improvements based on the type of videos you’ll be editing.

-If you want something portable, I’ve gone over the best options in my top laptops for YouTube guide.
+If you want something portable, I’ve reviewed the best options in my guide to the top laptops for YouTubers.

 A perfect place to commence if you need to edit simple movies with no external effects is the Intel i7-6700K.

-However, it is the industry standard for HD video editing to use more powerful processors to handle larger files, such as the i9-10920X processors.
+However, the industry standard for HD video editing is to use more powerful processors, such as the i9-10920X processors, to handle larger files.

 You would want to upgrade your PC (not laptop) with a more powerful CPU and improve your editing experience, especially if you’re working with 4K video and heavy editing tools like After Effects.

 One of the most significant facets of video editing is speed and lag-free operation.
 A multi-drive process is required for this.
-While this may not impact HD video editing, it makes a significant difference in 4K video editing and maintains your files organized at all times.
+While this may not impact HD video editing, it makes a significant difference in 4K video editing and keeps your files organized.

 In terms of your system, a multi-drive workflow is a storage solution that dedicates particular files to distinct drives to boost your system’s speed while keeping it organized.

-SSD and NVME hard drives are precious since you would be able to move files around much faster and would need separate hard drives (multi-drives) to manage your files.
+SSD and NVME hard drives are precious since you can move files around much faster and need separate hard drives (multi-drives) to manage your files.